AndrewC101/PokemonTrueRed/README.md

 # AI
 - Enemies will not prioritize super effective moves if they are non-damaging
-- Enemies will consider both player mon types when assessing if a move is super effective
+- Enemies will consider both player Pokemon types when assessing if a move is super effective
 - Enemies will favor their STAB moves 50% of the time they don't have a super effective move
 - If enemy Pokemon HP is below 33% all non-damaging moves except healing moves are deprioritized
 - Boss enemies will switch Pokemon under the following conditions